Doctoral Training Partnerships

 The Science and Solutions for a Changing Planet (SSCP) DTP is a PhD programme co-ordinated by Imperial College London.

-Kew is one of six Core Research Partners that along with other partners, offer training and development opportunities to the next generation of environmental experts and leaders.
+Kew is one of six Core Partner Institutes that offer training and development opportunities to the next generation of environmental experts and leaders.

 Students will join a multi-year and interdisciplinary cohort spanning all areas of environmental research.

-There are 14 fully funded studentships available which include tuition fees, a London-weighted stipend and consumables budget.
+The fully funded studentships include home tuition fees, a London-weighted stipend and research costs.

 The studentships are open to UK, EU and overseas applicants but each group has different eligibility requirements so check the website.